Madibeng Local Municipality is a category B municipality with a Mayoral Executive system as contemplated in sections 7 and 9 of the Structures Act.

 The Executive Mayor is the political leader of Madibeng Municipality.

 Political leadership is the key to better local government.
 Political leadership is a complex process by which persons in power influence their followers, civil society and wider public to accomplish societal goals.

 In local government the political leaders, under the leadership of the Executive Mayor, are necessary for initiating as well as for hastening the process of change in the community it serves.
 To this end the Executive Mayor must lead and introduce this process of change by applying leadership attributes.

 The Executive Mayor must understand the hopes, aspirations and needs of the people and identify the goals of the society.
-He/she must formulate a vision of the municipality‘s future and acquire or develop the capacity to mobilise resources to achieve the common societal goal.
+He/she must formulate a vision of the municipality‘s future and acquire or develop the capacity to mobilize resources to achieve the common societal goal.

-As the political leader the Executive Mayor is expected to have certain attributes in order to be effective as leader
+As the political leader the Executive Mayor is expected to have certain attributes in order to be effective as leader:

 Leadership skills are of limited use without concomitant powers.
 It is for that reason that the Municipal Council has delegated appropriate powers to the Executive Mayor.
 The Structures Act and MFMA also confer important powers on the Executive Mayor.

 The Executive Mayor‘s must also promote and protect the constitutional status, institutions, powers and functions of the municipality; as well as the principles of co-operative governance and intergovernmental relations.